-Macmillan is one of the world's most highly regarded global publishers, with a presence in over 80 countries and a long and illustrious history spanning over 150 years.
-We work with some of the most renowned and respected authors in their fields, publishing groundbreaking research, compelling fiction and non-fiction, and seminal works in almost every discipline.
-In recent years, Macmillan has adapted to meet the challenges and opportunities presented by changing technology, creating new products, diversifying into new areas and reaching new customers.
-As Macmillan grows and evolves, we know the importance of staying true to our core beliefs.
-We maintain our customer focus and our passion for outstanding content.
-We believe in the transformative effect that education and the spread of knowledge can have; we understand the power of ideas and the value of imagination.
+Macmillan is one of the world's most highly regarded global publishers, with a long and illustrious history spanning over 150 years.
+Macmillan has worked with some of the most renowned and respected authors in their fields, publishing groundbreaking research, compelling fiction and non-fiction and seminal works in almost every discipline.
+Our adult and children's trade collection comes from a distinctive group of leading publishing imprints and we focus, too, on educating the leaders and thinkers of tomorrow through college and academic titles.